+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2022

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File Number: 001-39655

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 37-1957007 (I.R.S.
+Employer Identification No.)

+Ole Maaloes Vei 3 DK-2200 Copenhagen N

+Denmark N/A

-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR For the quarterly period ended September OR r 30, 2022 For the quarterly period ended September r 30, 2022 OR RITIES EXCHANGE ACT OF 1934 RITIES EXCHANGE ACT OF 1934 $\hfill\Box$ Transition report pursuant to section 13 or 15(d) of the secul For the transition period from to · Commission File Number: 001-396 55 GALECTO, INC $\mathbb{C}{ullet}$ (Exact Name of Registrant as Specified in it ts Charter) Delaware (State or other jurisdiction of 37-1957007 (I.R.S.
-Employer incorporation or organization) Identification No.) Ole Maaloes Vej 3 DK-2200 Copenhagen N Denmark N/A 75 State Street, Suite 100 Boston, MA 02109 (Address of principal executive offices) 02109 (Zip Code) Registrant's telephone number, including area code e: (+45) 70 70 52 10 Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.00001 per share GLTO The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sect preceding 12 months (or for such shorter period that the registrant was required to file such reports), and ( Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interactive Data S-T ( $\S 232.405$ of this chapter) during the preceding the prece tion Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a negrowth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting contexchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ e extended transition period for complying with any new or Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the e Exchange Act).
-Yes □ No ⊠ As of November 4, 2022, the registrant had 25,581,029 shares of common stock, \$0.00001 par versions and the stock of the s alue per share, outstanding.
+75 State Street, Suite 100

+Boston, MA 02109 02109

+(Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (+45) 70 70 52 10

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.00001 per share GLTO The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted elect S-T (§232.405 of this chapter) during the preceding 12 months (or for such .
+The Data File required to be submitted pursuant to Rule 405 of Regulation egistrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerate growth company.
+See the definitions of "large accelerated filer," "accelerate Exchange Act. , er, a non-accelerated filer, smaller reporting company, or an emerging ing company," and "emerging growth company" in Rule 12b-2 of the

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of April 27, 2022, the registrant had 25,261,832 shares of common stock, \$0.00001 par value per share, outstanding.